Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Some particular cases of the model

 \subsection{The ground-state space of the $\GEXo$-model}

 The results in Subsubsection \ref{gsdgoxo} extend to the $\GEXo$-model.
-We will use the language of crossed modules of groupoids \cite{brown_icen}\cite[\S 2.1]{companion}, and in particular the fundamental crossed module ${\Pi_2(\Sigma,\Sigma^1_L,\Sigma^0_L)}$ of a surface -- more generally a CW-complex $M$-- with a cell decomposition; see \cite{companion}, and (for the theory) \cite{brown_hha}.
-Hence $\Sigma$ is given the CW-decomposition arising from the triangulation $L$.
+So consider a crossed module of groups $(E \xrightarrow{\partial} G, \lact)$, and another group $X$ on which $G$ acts by automorphisms, such that $\im (\partial) \subseteq G$ acts trivially on $X$.
+We will use the language of crossed modules of groupoids \cite{brown_hha}\cite{brown_icen}\cite[\S 2.1]{companion}, and in particular the fundamental crossed module ${\Pi_2(\Sigma,\Sigma^1_L,\Sigma^0_L)}$ of a surface $\Sigma$, with a CW-decomposition \cite{brown_hha}.
+Here $\Sigma$ is given the CW-decomposition arising from a triangulation $L$.